AlessiaMarotta/memod-s/README.md

 ## 🗂️ Test memod-s

 * You can use the sample data available at this [link](https://zenodo.org/records/15586873?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImM0NmU4YmVmLTQyYmUtNGQwZC1iOTAxLWI5MDA4NGYyYTc1ZCIsImRhdGEiOnt9LCJyYW5kb20iOiJiOGE0YTM3ZTg3NzU3ZjhhZTI1ZGEzMTZiM2Q3NDk4OSJ9.JOW0TFS_n7Imwjdel5Iffidzh6-a_FdT49jOQxdiUDuSvv0Sq9FcC1nTCSk69nAb1JTWwjpPl8Dup6vINTB8OQ) to test the workflow.
+This dataset contains a POD5 file from Nanopore sequencing of Vibrio aestuarianus.
+The file serves as an example input for users who wish to test the Snakemake-based memod-s workflow for methylation calling and analysis from Nanopore sequencing data.

 ## 📄 Publications